 Estrogen administration leads to increased thyroid-binding globulin (TBG) levels.
-Women with normal thyroid function can compensate for the increased TBG by making more thyroid hormone, thus maintaining free T_4 and T_3 serum concentrations in the normal range.
+Women with normal thyroid function can compensate for the increased TBG by making more thyroid hormone, thus maintaining free $T_4$ and $T_3$ serum concentrations in the normal range.
 Women dependent on thyroid hormone replacement therapy who are also receiving estrogens may require increased doses of their thyroid replacement therapy.
-Monitor thyroid function in these women during treatment with estradiol transdermal system to maintain their free thyroid hormone levels in an acceptable range.
+Monitor thyroid function in these women during treatment with DOTTI to maintain their free thyroid hormone levels in an acceptable range.